rossclurman/extensions/README.md

 The [Infocyte](https://www.infocyte.com) platform is an agentless Threat Hunting and Incident Response platform.
-In addition to the plethora of native host data collection and analysis provided by default, users are able to define their own collections and response action to be performed on endpoints and servers.
+In addition to the plethora of native host data collection and analysis provided by default, users are able to define their own collections and response actions to be performed on endpoints and servers.
 Here you will find examples and contributed extensions which can be easily loaded into the Infocyte platform.